italolelis/collections/README.md

     echo $colletion->count();

-Great, now we now how to run through a collection and how to count it, but these are pretty simple things to do, so lets sort them:
+Great, now we know how to run through a collection and how to count it, but these are pretty simple things to do, so lets sort them:

     $collection->sort(); //by default the sort is by the keys